 You may ask yourself why you should to initiate the second lawsuit if you have been unsuccessful in collecting on the first judgment.
 While there is no guaranty that you will be able to collect on the second judgment, there are many benefits to renewing the judgment.

 First, a judgment operates as a lien on real property owned by the defendant.
-It is a good idea to contact an attorney with Black, Slaughter & Black to assist in making sure that the judgment is properly recorded in all counties in which the defendant owns real property.
+It is a good idea to contact an attorney with Law Firm Carolinas to assist in making sure that the judgment is properly recorded in all counties in which the defendant owns real property.
 Having a lien on the real property can make it difficult for the defendant to sell the property without paying off the judgment.

 Second, a judgment reflects poorly on credit reports and may have a negative impact on a defendant’s ability to purchase a new home or vehicle or obtain a loan.